ClintonMag/moment-distribution/README.md

 [Moment Distribution Calculator (YouTube)](https://youtu.be/h7d7QQ3Tglo)

-If you're a Civil Engineering student and want to use this, the video uses an example structure to (hastily) show to use it.
+If you're a Civil Engineering student and want to use this, the video uses an example structure to (hastily) show how to use it.